 What causes shiny object syndrome?

-Many entrepreneurs and small business owners experience shiny object syndrome because they don’t have the clarity, confidence or capability to focus on their biggest strengths.
-They have too many shiny object projects on the go, many unfinished.
+Many entrepreneurs and small business owners experience shiny object syndrome because they do not have the clarity, confidence, or capability to make positive progress on their goals.
+They have too many projects on the go, many unfinished.

-Frustration with your goals, frustration with your progress, frustration with your revenue can lead to shiny object syndrome.
-Comparing yourself to others can cause you to chase bright shiny objects can lead to continual comparison and fear of missing out.
+Frustration with goals, frustration with progress, and frustration with performance can lead to shiny object syndrome.
+Chasing bright shiny objects can lead to continual comparison and fear of missing out.

-Being an entrepreneur in the digital age can cause you to be easily distracted by shiny objects.
-There is new exciting technology to understand and explore.
+Being an entrepreneur in the digital age means being bombarded by shiny objects.
+There is always new and exciting technology to understand and explore.

-If shiny object syndrome is holding you back from making real progress towards achieving your goals, you’re in the right place.
+If chasing shiny objects is holding you back from making real progress towards achieving your goals, getting increased focus and accountability could be the answer.

 How do you prevent shiny object syndrome?